Wednesday, October 28, 2020 · 16 min read

-- Scope: The Scope visualization in the top right shows the three AC motor voltages (magenta, green, turquoise).
+Scope: The Scope visualization in the top right shows the three AC motor voltages (magenta, green, and turquoise).
 Further zooming allows analysis of each pulse of the PWM modulated signal individually.

 Out of the measured data, various analyses can be performed.
 The following table shows some exemplary results of efficiency analysis.

 Energy Flow diagram

 Benchmark comparison with other vehicles

 Detailed analysis of special cases

 Analysis of different driver behaviour and test tracks

 Standardized drive cycle tests on electric vehicles give an indication of the performance that can be expected from such a vehicle.
 But it does not deliver the deep-seated information on the true performance that a real drive test can yield.